Hydrophobic Soil

 4. Despite daily watering, the plant seems to be stunted.

+5. Months of neglect have rendered your soil hydrophobic and it can no longer absorb water, but rather it passes through it.
 Once the soil becomes hydrophobic it's a long way back.
 Often it's best to remove the top few inches of the soil that is most affected.
 Alternatively, if growing in pots, you can submerge them in a bucket/tub of water and allow the soil to rehydrate by wicking moisture up.